haikukoten/CountWords/README.md

 This command runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 You can contribute by adding more features or improving existing ones.
 Feel free to fork this repository and make your enhancements.
-We welcome contributions!